Bonaire’s Maskarada is a 25-year tradition.

 The Maskarada can perform up to seven times on New Year’s Day, visiting many homes around Bonaire.

 After their first performance, the group heads to the elderly home to perform for those living there.
 Smiles of joy are always evident everywhere as these folks enjoy this festive tradition.
 Then, it was onward to visit homes in the neighborhoods of North Salinja and Tera Kora.
-It’s tradition that, when the Maskarada comes to visit, the hosts reward them with food and drinks to keep their energy up.
+It’s a tradition that, when the Maskarada comes to visit, the hosts reward them with food and drinks to keep their energy up.
 And energy they need, performing as many as seven times throughout the day.

 There is special Maskarada music.